Becoming You With Julie

 • Best way to cut a mango: Hold the mango upright.
 Slice down each side, about ¼ inch from the center — you’ll feel the pit in the middle.
 Take each half and score the inside in a grid pattern, like little squares.
 Push the skin side out to pop the cubes up, then slice them off with a knife or spoon.

-• Look for white lines on the outside of the Chile: The more lines and wrinkles on the skin, the spicier it usually is.
+• Look for white lines on the outside of the chile: The more lines and wrinkles on the skin, the spicier it usually is.
 Smooth-skinned peppers tend to be younger and milder.
 If you want more heat, go with the ones that look a little beat up.

 • Chop everything evenly: Small, even dice means better texture and flavor in every bite.